haskellfoundation/tech-proposals/proposals/accepted/050-ghc-base-libraries.rst

   - ...what else?

-- In contrast, clients are *not*\ discouraged from depending on ``ghc-experimental``; although again its name should convey the idea that it might change at short notice.
+- In contrast, clients are *not* discouraged from depending on ``ghc-experimental``; although again its name should convey the idea that it might change at short notice.

-``ghc-experimental`` allows the GHC Steering Committee to make initially-experimental language changes, which often involve new types and functions, without committing to permanently supporting the precise API.
-It often takes a little while for these designs to settle down.
+  ``ghc-experimental`` allows the GHC Steering Committee to make initially-experimental language changes, which often involve new types and functions, without committing to permanently supporting the precise API, since it often takes a little while for these designs to settle down.

-The existence of ``ghc-experimental`` should substantially ameliorate the difficulty that many GHC Proposals have a library-function component, but it is unlikely to be a *stable*\ API (having just been invented) and is therefore in conflict with the CLC's goals.
+  The existence of ``ghc-experimental`` should substantially ameliorate the difficulty that many GHC Proposals have a library-function component, but it is unlikely to be a *stable* API (having just been invented) and is therefore in conflict with the CLC's goals.

-As they become stable, the CLC may want to consider adopting the new types and functions from ``ghc-experimental`` into base.
+  As they become stable, the CLC may want to consider adopting the new types and functions from ``ghc-experimental`` into ``base``.
 (But CLC would not expect to curate the API of ``ghc-experimental``.)

 - Perhaps ``ghc-experimental`` should be in the purview of the GHC Proposals process.
   GHC devs should not just make up random APIs and pop them into ``ghc-experimental``; a scrutiny process would be valuable.

-- Under this proposal, there is initially no change (whatsoever) to the API exposed by base, or its performance characteristics.
+- Under this proposal, there is initially no change (whatsoever) to the API exposed by ``base``, or its performance characteristics.
   The impact on clients should therefore be zero.

   Over time, the GHC developers may make CLC proposals to remove types and functions that are currently in the ``base`` API, but are in truth part of GHC's implementation, and were originally exposed by historical accident.
 But these are *future*\ proposals.

-To make the transition suggested in these future proposals easier to manage.
-We have in progress a "deprecated exports" mechanism that will ease such transitions.
-For a transitional period, ``base`` can continue to export the function, but with a deprecation warning saying:
+  To make the transition suggested in these future proposals easier to manage, we have in progress a "deprecated exports" mechanism that will ease such transitions.
+For a transitional period, ``base`` can continue to export the function, but with a deprecation warning saying something like:

     This is going to disappear from base.
     You probably don't want to use it at all.
-  But if you absolutely must, get it from ``ghc-internals``
+    But if you absolutely must, get it from ``ghc-internals``.

-or something like that.

 - To expose a new function from ``ghc-internals`` requires that any functions on which it depends are also in ``ghc-internals`` (not base).
   So we may need to move code from ``base`` to ``ghc-internals``, leaving a shim behind in base.